Hninyeeko/CS157-DBMS/README.md

 CS 157A - Intro to Database Management

 ## Overview
 The Shopping List Tracker App is a web application designed to help users create, manage, and track their shopping lists online.
-Users can easily create new shopping lists, add items with quantities, mark items as purchased, associate lists with shops, and add reviews for shops.
+Users can easily create new shopping lists, add items with quantities to lists, associate lists with shops, add shops to favorites and add reviews for shops.
 The application provides a seamless and user-friendly experience for keeping track of shopping needs and preferences.

 ## Features
 - User Authentication: Register new accounts and login securely.